Greece Moments Greece Moments

 #6 Kythnos’ East: Agios Stefanos to Kalo Livadi

-When you cross the hill above Dryopida, you will already be greeted by the infinite blue of the sea.
-On clear days, the view extends over the Aegean Sea to the east over the immediate neighboring islands of Syros and Serifos to Andros, Tinos, Naxos, Paros and Antiparos as well as Sifnos.
-On the coast of Kythnos, natural beaches invite you to enjoy unadulterated bathing pleasure.
-Here we introduce you to the most beautiful places:
+As you cross the hill above Dryopida, you’ll already be greeted by the endless blue of the sea.
+On clear days, the view stretches east across the Aegean to the nearby neighbouring islands of Syros and Serifos, and all the way to Andros, Tinos, Naxos, Paros, Antiparos and Sifnos.
+Along the coast of Kythnos, unspoilt natural beaches invite you to enjoy some pure bathing pleasure.
+Here are some of the most beautiful spots:

 Kythnos schöne Strände Lefkes